vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Trivikramabhat.t.a

 Damayantīkathā or Nalacamp¯u, with the Commentary Vis.amapadaprakāśa by Can. ḍapāla.
-Edit. by N.B.
-Parvan. ikar, Durgāprasād and Sivadatta. ´
+Edit. by ṇB.
+Parvaṇikar, Durgāprasād and Sivadatta. ´

 Nirnaya Sagar Press, Bombay 1885 (2nd ed., 1903).